BenjaminOne/FlutterCodingChallenge/README.md

 ## Brief

+This repository contains boilerplate Flutter app and a custom TextFormField class called `CustomTextFormField`.
 This challenge is designed to test your understanding of Flutter widgets, state management, asynchronous programming and API integration.

 The challenge is split to several different goals described below.